 You'll grow your business and make more money.

 Of course, you'll still be busy — you won't have more time to do NOTHING.

 But you'll have more time to make money.

-You'll be doing fewer THINGS and make more money.
+You'll be doing fewer THINGS and making more money.